 JEL classification: D00, L25, M15

+Acknowledgements: This research is funded by Vietnam National Foundation for Science and Technology Development (NAFOSTED) under grant number 502.01-2019.15

 INTRODUCTION

 E-commerce accelerated a global trend with the participation of various stakeholders and significant contribution in achieving economic growth.
 This process helps to remove the physical gap between buyers and sellers.
 Moreover, it can bring many benefits to them.
 The evolution or growth of e-commerce has created many e-markets and new channels for trading and sharing products.
 E-commerce is a new and innovative method that facilitates to purchase of a wide range of products from anywhere and at any time; thus, it brings new pros and cons for firms.
 Firstly, e-commerce is a fast, convenient, and effective way to collect market information [1, 2].
 Firms have opportunities to collect enormous information and various data with a different approach that is suitable for business activities.
 Secondly, e-commerce helps to reduce the cost of production, marketing, and transaction [3, 4].
 Thirdly, e-commerce improves the online business with better customer services and higher satisfaction [5-7].
 Fourthly, it narrows the gap of geographic cross-border to advertise their products to the global market [8, 9].
 Lastly, it creates new competitive advantages for firms[10-12].
 Along with the e-commerce wave of the international market, the domestic e-commerce market in Vietnam also shows a massive boom.
 For example, by the end of 2019, about 1000 platform businesses followed this model [13].
 Furthermore, there are four major reasons for the development of e-commerce in Vietnam.
 Firstly, the domestic logistics system has grown exponentially because of many established platform businesses.
 Secondly, online payment, including digital banks, electronic wallets (e-wallets), cash on delivery (COD), has risen sharply.
 Thirdly, the public administration with the digital signature system and public custom services have changed significantly to meet the domestic market demands.
 Lastly, the young population with the good absorptive capacity of technology pushed ahead of the domestic e-commerce market (70% of the population uses the internet) when Vietnam is the second largest online population in the ASEAN region and one of the most internet users in the Asia Pacific region [14].
 The trend of e-commerce created the chances for Vietnamese firms to maximize their profits.
 According to the survey from Vietnam e-Commerce and Digital Economy Agency (2020) [13], the number of enterprises using e-commerce platforms increased rapidly about 17% in 2019.
 This trend was expected to continue when Vietnam was considered one of the most promising economic countries in the Southeast Asian region [15].
 Therefore, this paper examines the impact of e-commerce on the performance of Vietnamese enterprises by using panel data from 2012 to 2018.
 It is expected that e-commerce could bring positive impacts to them in Vietnam, but the benefits depend on the characteristic of firms.
 The structure of this paper is as follows: Section one concisely provides the development of e-commerce and shortly reviews the trend in Vietnam.
 Section two describes the method to examine the impact of e-commerce on the performance of firms.
 Section three and four are the discussion and conclusion parts respectively which give the final remarks of the paper.